OniroAI/oniroai.github.io/_team/3_alex.md

 ---
 Physicist.
 Currently applying modeling and computer vision to study nanomaterials.
 Mostly interested in spectroscopic imaging and physically based computer vision, optimization theory, computer graphics and philosophy.

-Graduate of Lomonosov Moscow State University, PhD student at the University of Antwerp.
+Graduate of Lomonosov Moscow State University, PhD earned at the University of Antwerp.